KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### The Art Institute of Chicago

 After lunch, I spent the afternoon at the incredible [Art Institute of Chicago](https://www.artic.edu/).
 Having looked through the museum's collection ahead of time and noted my favorites, I saw many great works.
-For fun, I also took the [Be Like Ferris Tour](https://www.artic.edu/my-museum-tour/5178), featuring art works seen in the movie when [Ferris, Cameron, and Sloane visit the museum](https://youtu.be/vBBOMLURSGA?si=3OLtiWJt2C2vB8jj).
+For fun, I also took the [Be Like Ferris Tour](https://www.artic.edu/my-museum-tour/5178), featuring art works seen in Ferris Bueller's Day Off when [Ferris, Cameron, and Sloane visit the museum](https://youtu.be/vBBOMLURSGA?si=3OLtiWJt2C2vB8jj).

 ![](djangocon-us-2025-recap-images/art-institute-of-chicago-outside.jpg)
 The front of The Art Institute of Chicago